munificent/game-programming-patterns/book/state.markdown

 We check that you can't air jump while jumping, but not while diving.
 Yet another field...

 Something is clearly <span name="se">wrong</span> with our approach.
 Every time we touch this handful of conditionals and interrelated boolean fields we add bugs to it.
-We intend to support a variety of moves&mdash;we haven't even added *walking* yet!&mdash;but at this rate it will collapse into a heap of bugs before we're done with it.
+We intend to support a variety of moves -- we haven't even added *walking* yet! -- but at this rate it will collapse into a heap of bugs before we're done with it.

 <aside name="se">

 Those coders you idolize who always seem to create flawless code aren't simply superhuman programmers.
 Instead, they have an intuition about which *kinds* of code are error-prone, and they steer away from that.

-Complex conditional logic and mutable state&mdash;fields that change over time&mdash;are two of those error-prone kinds and this code has both.
+Complex conditional logic and mutable state -- fields that change over time -- are two of those error-prone kinds and this code has both.

 </aside>